getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/initialize-sentry-sdk.md

      ```bash
     $ npm install
     ```
-4. Build, deploy and run the project on your localhost by running:
+4. Build, deploy, and run the project on your localhost by running:
      ```bash
     $ npm run deploy
     ```